The Pattern of Emotional Warfare®

 This One (emotional) Divide is what separates an individual into two halves: the True Self and the False Self.
 The divide is an internal, metaphorical space that fills with Emotional Desperation caused by the Broken Trust event.
 When the emotions associated with the event go unresolved, the divide strips the individual of emotional freedom and true emotional security, forcing him or her to rely on a False Self — an internal survival, coping, and defense mechanism that (1) shields the source of his or her pain, confusion, fear, and Emotional Desperation and (2) prevents anything from exposing it.
 The False Self is deployed to gain a sense of security in the both the interior and outer world, and most importantly, it is the administrator or agent of Emotional Warfare.
 When these unresolved emotional issues are not properly addressed or understood, they lead to ever-present levels of Emotional Desperation, which fuel the use of Emotional Warfare and trap us in negative behavioral patterns.
 Our need for emotional security and our False Self’s skill in Emotional Warfare deepen from childhood through adulthood.
 As our False Selves evolve, our Patterns of Emotional Warfare evolve.

 The divide creates a chasm between our inner and outer worlds that prevents us from finding our emotional freedom and true security.
-This increases the dichotomy between our quest for security and our desire for independent emotional freedom, distorting our need for security into an obsession and perpetuating our Patterns of Emotional Warfare.
+This increases the dichotomy between our quest for security and our desire for independent emotional freedom (and advanced levels of self-expertise), distorting our need for security into an obsession and perpetuating our Patterns of Emotional Warfare.